hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 }
 ```

+You should create the infra for remote backend in another Terraform Project since we want to separate the backend infra out from any databricks project infra.
+As shown below, you create a separate set of tf scripts and create the S3 and DynamoDB Table.
+Then all other tf projects can store their state files in this remote backend.

 <img src="../charts/tf_remote_s3_backend.png" width="800">

-Steps to do for destroying resources with remote backend:
-1. Remove the terraform backend config
+Tips: to avoid falling into chicken and egg problem, if you want to destroy your backend infra (S3+DynamoDB) you need to follow these steps:
-2. Run terraform apply, migrate to using local backend
+1. Comment out remote backend and migrate states to local backend
-3. Comment out all backend resources configs, run apply to get rid of them.
+2. Comment out all backend resources configs, run apply to get rid of them.
+Or you can run destroy.

 ## Common Actions